 The capacity of the Hurstbridge Line and Mernda Line could be further improved by duplicating other single-track sections of the Hurstbridge Line, upgrading stations, and potentially enhancing other public transport modes along the corridor.

-This initiative is complementary to the High Priority Initiative for Melbourne rail network capacity, which is also included on the Infrastructure Priority List.
+This proposal is complementary to the Early-Stage Proposal for Melbourne rail network capacity, which is also included on the Infrastructure Priority List.

 Proponent to complete business case development (Stage 3 of Infrastructure Australia’s Assessment Framework).